 fire_alarm) is fed directly to the elevator car subcharts so that also needs to be mapped.

-Since the elevator cars need to know about the status of each hall floor button (stored in Elevator System's
+Since the elevator cars need to know about the status of each hall floor button (stored in the

-hall_call_status variable), we need to map that to a data store memory in the atomic subchart.
+hall_call_status variable in Elevator System), we need to map that to a data store memory in the atomic subchart.

 Lastly, the input events used by each elevator car, namely the clock and car call request events, need to be mapped to those of Elevator System.